caffeinepills/mdframeedit/README.md

-Simple frame editor to edit FrameData.xml and see results live instead of manually editing XML data and importing into your game.
+Frame editor to edit FrameData.xml/AnimData.xml sheets and see results live instead of manually editing XML data and importing into your game.

-Notes:
+**Note:**
-For an easier time, copy an existing FrameData.xml to use and modify.
+For an easier time, use existing FrameData or AnimData to use and modify.
 Also make sure the FrameWidth, FrameHeight XML datas are accurate for the sheet you are using.

+### Controls
+* **O** - Toggle Offset Display (Action Points), if loaded.
+* **S** - Toggle Shadow Display.
+* **Mouse Scroll** - Zoom in and Out of Preview
+* **Hold Ctrl + Mouse Scroll** - Adjust opacity of loaded sprite.

-Save Options:
+### Save Options

-Trim Copies: Instead of writing full animation data, will instead write an Animation Action as CopyOf data.
+**Trim Copies**: Instead of writing full animation data, will instead write an Animation Action as CopyOf data.
 If your program doesn't handle this scenario, leave unchecked to write all frame data.

-Collapse Singles: If there is only one sequence that is the same for all 8 directions, it will save it as 1 sequence.
+**Collapse Singles**: If there is only one sequence that is the same for all 8 directions, it will save it as 1 sequence.
 If your program doesn't handle this scenario, leave unchecked to write all 8 sequences.

+### Building

-If you want to build yourself, you can do so via Pyinstaller: pyinstaller MDFrameEditor.spec
+If you want to build yourself, you can do so via Pyinstaller: `pyinstaller MDFrameEditor.spec`

-Download for a Windows version is provided
+Download for a Windows version is provided.
+Untested on Linux and Mac, although it should build and work there.

 ----
+1.4:
+* Add: Offsets (Action Point) preview markers.
+Use O to toggle on or off.
+(Only works if offsets were loaded.)
+* Add: Toggle Shadows option.
+* Change: Pausing an animation will now set the frame data of the frame it paused on.

 1.3:
 * Add: You can now load multi-sheet images and data.